ThFriedrich/LCOI_local_crystalline_orientation_identifier/README.md

 - Department of Physics of Complex Systems, Weizmann Institute of Science, Rehovot 76100, Israel
 # Statement of need

+Detection and analysis of the orientation of local crystalline order arises in different fields such as chemistry, materials science and condenssed matter physics.
+In particular, such analysis is central for studying crystal melting, jamming, crystal twinning and crystal strains, among others.
+The stantard used tool bond-orientational order parameter has varoius shortcomings, including high sensitivity to defects and lack of robustness to noise, where small locations shifts can lead to abrupt jumps in the identified directionality.

 # Summary

 # User guide